 Originally from TX, she saw “CATS” at The Majestic Theatre in San Antonio when she was little and fell in love with musical theatre!
 She grew up singing, playing piano, dancing, playing basketball, violin, and performing in church, school, and the community (choir/One Act Play/The Smith Ritch Point Theatre/Playhouse 2000/The Hill Country Youth Orchestra).
 Baylor included student teaching and performing (A Cappella and Chamber Choirs/Musical Theatre Ensemble Baylor ShowTime! tours in TX, on Grand Princess Cruise, abroad in Austria with AIMS in Graz, and in Hawaii).
 NYU included teaching as Adjunct Faculty for Voice, interning at The York Theatre Company Off-Broadway, crew for The Public Theatre’s Summer Play Festival with Joe Iconis and “The Black Suits”, and performing (Tisch 2nd Avenue Dance Company “Brahms’ Neue Liebeslieder”/abroad in Italy “Classics on Broadway”/Menken and Rice’s 10th Anniversary Production of “King David”/“Candide”/Showcase at New World Stages Off-Broadway/Graduations at Radio City Music Hall and Yankee Stadium).
 NYC/Love Creek Productions.

-Virginia includes teaching (currently Salem City Schools Elementary Music/Second Presbyterian Church Preschool and Children's and Youth Music Director/Roanoke Children's Theatre/Roanoke City Public Schools Middle School Choir/NYU and Ferrum College Adjunct Faculty for Voice and Musical Theatre) and performing (Carrington Kay on vocals, piano, and violin/Roanoke Children’s Theatre most recently as Grace in “Annie”/Mill Mountain Theatre/Opera Roanoke/Busch Gardens Williamsburg’s original cast of “Celtic Fyre.”
+Virginia includes teaching (currently Salem City Schools Elementary Music/Second Presbyterian Church Children's and Youth Music Director and Preschool/Roanoke Children's Theatre/Roanoke City Public Schools Middle School Choir/NYU and Ferrum College Adjunct Faculty for Voice) and performing (Carrington Kay on vocals, piano, and violin/Roanoke Children’s Theatre most recently as Grace in “Annie”/Mill Mountain Theatre/Opera Roanoke/Busch Gardens Williamsburg’s original cast of “Celtic Fyre.”
 She met Robert in “Celtic Fyre” and they are now married with a son and daughter!